 The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non-current assets and financial instruments.
-The Statement of ii.
-Accruals of Income and Expenditure

-Accounts has been prepared on a 'going concern' basis.
+The Statement of Accounts has been prepared on a 'going concern' basis.

 Further accounting policies can be found throughout these accounts with the notes to which they relate.